GrafeasGroup/tor/CONTRIBUTING.md

 - Add line items with a short summary of changes to `CHANGELOG.md` under the `UNRELEASED` section as they are created
 - Add `(credit: @your_username)` at the end of each line item added
 - (_When releasing a new version_) Replace `UNRELEASED` section title with the version number of the release, then create a new header above it named `UNRELEASED`

+## Releasing the Code

+Assuming there is a new release that needs to be published...

+1. Consider the changelog entries since the last release.
+According to [Semantic Versioning](https://www.semver.org/), what should the new version be?
+2. Change the `UNRELEASED` title to say the new version and the current ISO-8601 year, month, and date.
+Create a new `UNRELEASED` section with `_Nothing yet..._` under it
+3. Update the version in `pyproject.toml` and `tor/__init__.py` to be the new version
+4. Stage and commit all of the files modified above on the `master` branch
+5. Create a git tag (if releasing version 3.2.2, create tag named `v3.2.2`) based off of the commit to `master`
+6. Push the commit and the tag to GitHub (e.g., `git push origin master --tags`)

+From here there is automation to pick up that a new tag was pushed.
+That automation will package the python code into the appropriate formats and upload them to the associated GitHub Release page for that tag.
+If, for some reason that does not occur, it may also be done manually:

+1. Select the pushed tag in [the releases section](https://github.com/GrafeasGroup/tor/releases)
+2. Click to "draft new release"
+3. Attach files from `./dist/` which were created by running `poetry build` in your local repository
+4. Click to publish the release

+As soon as code is released, we should deploy it to the server that runs these bots.
+See private docs for handling that.